nextbreakpoint/sqltemplate/README.md

 # SQLTemplate

-SQLTemplate implements a functional API to execute SQL statements in Java language.
+SQLTemplate implements a functional API to execute SQL statements in Java 8 using JDBC

-SQLTemplate requires Java 8 and a JDBC driver for target database.

 ## Example